ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 ## Executive Summary
 This program seems to be malicious because it uses winup.exe which can be used to monitor and manipulate other running programs.

 Also, the program seems to download a file from the internet.
-However, besides the unaccessible link, there are no other links that I saw.
+However, besides the inaccessible link, there are no other links that I saw.

 Moreover, the program seems to modify some privileges of the access token of a process.